 At the very end of the Cape Cod peninsula, the furthest corner of Massachusetts, you’ll find yourself on Commercial Street.
 At the turn of the 20th century, Bohemian creatives flocked to Provincetown to establish a place where artistic expression is more important than societal expectations.
 And to this very day, it’s still a thriving hotspot for the arts!
 You can tell by the galleries, photo studios, and theaters lining the main road.

-P-town, as it’s called by locals, is one of the most LGBT-friendly places to be.
+As locals call it, P-town is one of the most LGBT-friendly places.
 In June, you can take part in legendary pride parades.
 Year-round, check out the dozens of queer-owned businesses along Commercial Street.
-In such a close-knit community, every day feels like a celebration.

 How to explore Cape Cod

-You might be wondering… How can I see all of these sights, and more, in just one day?
+Whether walking along Commercial Street at sunset or on a sandy beach, tranquilly is everywhere.
+Now, You might be wondering, How can I see all of these sights, and more, in just one day?

 Answer: a self-guided driving tour!